kevinpt/UnicodeImage/README.rst

     -v, --version         show program's version number and exit

 The input image file can be any format supported by the Python Pillow library.
+Output is text that can be redirected to a file if needed.

 Block formats
 ~~~~~~~~~~~~~

 There are three pixel block formats available: 2x2, 1x2, and 1x1.
 2x2 is the default to maximuze horizontal resolution.
 1x2 splits a cell into only two pixels but they will be closer to square dimensions.
 1x1 generates low res output for comparison.

+With the 2x2 format there could be from one to four colors in a character cell.
+The ANSI color encoding only supports a foreground and background color per cell.
+When there are three or four distinct colors in a cell it is modified to reduce the color count to two.
+With truecolor (16M) output, a median cut is performed to select two optimal substitute colors.
+For 16 and 256 color output, two distinct colors in the block are chosen to be foreground and background and the others are reassigned to the closest of the two.
+This introduces some artifacts but they are generally infrequent enough to not be distracting.

 .. code-block:: shell-session